gaearon/overreacted.io/src/pages/preparing-for-tech-talk-part-2-what-why-and-how.md

 <a href="https://www.youtube.com/watch?v=dpw9EHDh2bM" target="_blank">![How: “Live demo”.
 What: “Hooks make stateful logic reusable.
 Why: “Hooks reveal the true nature of React”.](how-what-why-introducing-hooks.png)</a>

 *(The above pyramid is for [Introducing Hooks](https://www.youtube.com/watch?v=dpw9EHDh2bM))*

+A memorable talk takes a concise idea, makes the audience care about it, and has a clear and convincing execution.
+That’s the “What”, “Why”, and “How”.

 ---